ucphhpc/jupyter_service/README.rst

 group.
 This is the default approach as set in the docker-compose.yml file.

-Another approach would be to expose the docker daemon remotely on port 2376 with TLS verification as explained @ `Docker Docker <https://docs.docker .com/engine/reference/commandline/dockerd/#description>`_ under "Daemon socket option".
+Another approach would be to expose the docker daemon remotely on port 2376 with TLS verification as explained @ `Docker Docs <https://docs.docker .com/engine/reference/commandline/dockerd/#description>`_ under "Daemon socket option".